Hermann Goring Division:

 As the Wehrmacht rapidly increased after mobilization, not all Musikkorps were able, to field full-strength bands, and in some instances, where a Luftwaffe officer was unable to lead as Musikmeister, senior NCOs took over the role in the designation as Korpsfuhrer.

-As part of Prof. Husadel’s modernization program, Hitler’s new arm was most keen to take full advantage of the great advancements taking place inside the Third Reich recording industry.
-Thus the Luftwaffe was amongst the most prolific of the Wehrmacht’s Musikkorps to record on shellac 78 rpm and can be seen on more record labels than perhaps any other, especially Musikkorps der Fligerhorst Kommander Kommandantur Berlin-Staaken.
+As part of Prof. Husadel’s modernization program, Hitler’s new arm was most keen to take full advantage of the great advancements taking place inside the Third Reich's recording industry.
+Thus, the Luftwaffe was amongst the most prolific of the Wehrmacht’s Musikkorps to record on shellac 78 rpm and can be seen on more record labels than perhaps any other, especially Musikkorps der Fliegerhorst Kommander Kommandantur Berlin-Staaken.
 Musikkorps der Flak-Artillie and of course Musikkorps des Regts.
 General Goring.

-This Unteroffizer uniform was shown in 1942.
+This Unteroffizier uniform was shown in 1942.
 The Regiment took part in the invasion of Russia and has been awarded the Ost Front Medal.
-His performance in the Speileute has been noted with the award of the War Merit Cross without Swords.
-Spielleute duty is shown by the non-fringed “Swallow’s Nests” or musician’s wings placed on the blues shoulders during a performance.
+His performance in the Speilte has been noted with the award of the War Merit Cross without Swords.
+Spielleute's duty is shown by the non-fringed “Swallow’s Nests” or musician’s wings placed on the blues’ shoulders during a performance.

 The performance uniform consists of the Stahlhelm, issue Shirt, Tie, Bluse, and trousers bloused into highly shined Marching Boots.
 Drummers made use of Y-straps to support the Cartridge Belt, which in turn supports the drum equipment.